-Georgia cops fired after excessive force videos surface
+Georgia cops fired after videos surface from traffic stop

 "I am almost for a loss of words for what we had to go through today for the unwarranted actions of two of my officers," he said.

 "We've put a lot of money into recruiting, training and equipping them, and there is literally no excuse for behavior like this.
 This is not what we teach in the academy.
-This is not what we expect from our officers and we aren't going to put up with it."
+This is not what we expect from our officers, and we aren't going to put up with it."

-McDonald joined the force in 2013, and received all high marks from Bongiovanni, his supervisor, during his last performance evaluation.
+McDonald joined the force in 2013 and received high marks from Bongiovanni, his supervisor, during his last performance evaluation.

 The evaluation said McDonald "always deals with members of the community in a courteous, professional, calm and controlled manner."

-The police department said it has launched a criminal investigation that will ultimately be sent to the District Attorney's Office.
+The police department said it has launched a criminal investigation that will be sent to the Gwinnett County district attorney's office.

-"What happened yesterday was clearly outside of state law and department policy," it said in a statement.
+"What happened yesterday was clearly outside of state law and department policy," police said in a statement.